Meet the GWCS Class of 2019!

 SENIOR COLLEGE FORMS & INFORMATION

-All GWCS seniors receive an email with a link to their individual electronic college info form at the start of the school year.
+All GWCS seniors can access their GWCS Mandatory College Info Google Doc link via their CoyoteWeb account at the start of the school year.
 We highly recommend that you bookmark your college info form so that you can easily find and update it as needed.
-Seniors and their parents can also access their Mandatory College Info Form via CoyoteWeb.
+Directions: Mandatory College Info Google Doc via CoyoteWeb.

 This calendar provides families with general guidelines on steps to take (beginning junior year) to prepare for the college application process.